Yuanzhe-Jia/Build-A-Neural-Network/README.md

-# Build a nerual network from scratch
+# Build a neural network from scratch

 - What is a neural network?
 - What modules are included in a neural network?